 - Ensuring Timely PharmaNet Connections (PDF)

-Effective April 1, 2017, the Ministry of Health will assume responsibility for all PharmaNet patient profile corrections.
+Effective April 1, 2017, the Ministry of Health assumed responsibility for all PharmaNet patient profile corrections.
 When reporting an error or correction to a PharmaNet patient profile, contact either the HIBC Helpdesk or the PharmaNet Data Quality Services Team.
 These errors are no longer reported to, or corrected by, the College of Pharmacists of B.C.